corestoreio/pkg/tools/README.md

 > package have evaluated their initializers, and those are evaluated only after all
 > the imported packages have been initialized.

+## Testing

+All test files depends on generated code.
+All other files of course not.